Are you confused about your trading? Not getting the results you want? Don’t know where to start or what to do next? Need some clarity?

 This can all be discussed prior to deciding to work together, and will depend on both our schedules.

-Reviewing trades and providing email/video feedback usually takes about 10 minutes to 30 minutes, depending on how many trades there are and the level of feedback required.
+Reviewing trades and providing email/video feedback usually takes about 10 minutes to 30 minutes, depending on how many trades/questions there are and the level of feedback required.

-A Zoom meeting is typically scheduled for 1 hour, but I leave time to go longer if needed.
+A video meeting is typically scheduled for 1 hour, but I leave time to go longer if needed.
 And we can cut it shorter if you desire.

-Invoices are broken down with the time spent on each interaction.
-At the bottom of each email, I put down how much time was spent on the response.
+At the bottom of any emails, I put down how much time was spent on the response.

 Cory Mitchell, CMT